 Admission materials for the master's program are reviewed as received.
 The admission deadlines are July 15 for fall, Nov.1 for spring and May 1 for summer.
 Materials should be emailed to Shirley Bonkowski.

 The M.S. has a 36-credit-hour thesis option or a 39-credit-hour non-thesis option.
 Students are required to select a major advisor to establish a degree plan and approve all practicum and internship experiences.
 Thesis students establish a committee to oversee the research process.
 Non-thesis students complete a formal exam at the end of their course work.

 Specific required courses and descriptions are available in the catalog and in the program information materials received upon admission.

 You may qualify for competitive scholarships and grants, and teaching and research assistantships to help you pursue your education.
-Additional information is available at the graduate school website and the financial aid site.
+Additional information is available at the graduate school website and the financial aid website.